The Food Wars! Season 4 release date is confirmed for October 11, 2019, the Fall 2019 anime season.

 With Food Wars!
 Season 4 almost over, the Fifth Plate has officially been confirmed to be in production!
-Planned for release in early 2020, the fifth season of the anime series is shaping up to be the final season of the entire anime series.
+Planned for release in early 2020, Food Wars!
+Season 5 of the anime series is shaping up to be the final season of the entire anime series.

 The manga announcement came out on June 3, 2019, with Weekly Shonen Jump stating that the manga’s ending would be released on June 17, 2019.
 The final chapter was Food Wars!
 Chapter 315.